10 Incredibly Easy Ways to Be a Responsible Traveller

 This is my second favourite way of being a responsible traveller.
-First being – eat local (point 5).
+The first is – to eat locally (point 5).
 The reason it is my favourite is that it pushed me to look beyond the airport souvenir stores!
 And oh boy, I have found some gems of a souvenir.

-Look for locally owned crafts shop for some unique gift ideas.
-After all, why would you take home the same old, always made in china, a souvenir that everyone else is!
-I generally visit local flea markets, art and craft shops to find these gems.
+Look for a locally owned crafts shop for some unique gift ideas.
+After all, why would you take home the same old, always made in China, a souvenir that everyone else is?
+I generally visit local flea markets, and art and craft shops to find these gems.
 The front desk of the hostel or your host from the homestay is the best place to find these shops.
 Just by doing this, you will cut down on your carbon footprint, support the local economy and have a positive impact on the planet.

-Increase in tourism has seen an increase in tour operators.
+An increase in tourism has seen an increase in tour operators.
 And with the growing need to support our planet, a number of these tour operators are working towards sustainable travel.
-They either provide employment opportunities to the local or promote a local business or simply contribute a part of their funds in the development of the local communities and the destination in general.
-A simple google search will give you a list of a responsible tour company to choose from.
+They either provide employment opportunities to the locals or promote a local business or simply contribute a part of their funds to the development of the local communities and the destination in general.
+A simple Google search will give you a list of responsible tour companies to choose from.

 Bonus tip: Educate others!

-This the most underrated and yet the most important of them all!
+This is the most underrated and yet the most important of them all!
 Once you are aware that your actions have consequences -both positive and negative.
-You start taking decision mindfully, but it shouldn’t stop there.
-Now the onus is on you to share your learning and tips to the rest of the world.
-So that we all be a responsible traveller one traveller at a time!
+You start taking decisions mindfully, but it shouldn’t stop there.
+Now the onus is on you to share your learning and tips with the rest of the world.
+So that we all be responsible travellers one traveller at a time!
 You can start by sharing this easy guide on how to be a responsible traveller.